 The African bush and it’s many natural wonders is certainly the highlight of your safari vacation time in Kenya, but your choice of accommodation will further enhance the experience.
 Thankfully, all the top parks and wildlife conservancies feature an elegant variety of accommodation options to suit anyone, from honeymooners to families.
 Whether you are looking for something rustic to fully immerse yourself in the bush experience or prefer to retire in an all-out luxurious lodge, Africa Flash McTours has the knowledge to find your perfect Kenya trip accommodation and deliver the most authentic safari experience for you.

 The Masai Mara National Park is one of the greatest safari destinations in the world and is named after the fierce Masai tribe.
 It is situated in the southwestern region of Kenya and is effectively the northern continuation of the Serengeti National Park in Tanzania.
 The park’s rich ecosystem of endless rolling plains and tree-lined rivers attracts a dazzling array of wildlife, allowing for excellent game viewing year round.
 In addition to spotting the famous Big Five, visitors can also witness the spectacular Great Migration, which is traditionally present in the Mara from around July through September.
-With over 100 camps and lodges, accommodation options in the Masai Mara National Reserve are as varied as they come, but you can be sure of finding one that fits your style and budget.
+With over 100 camps and lodges, accommodation options in the Masai Mara National Reserve are as varied as they come, but you can be sure of finding one that fits your style and budget during your safari in Kenya.

 Enveloped by grassy banks and acacia woodlands, this beautiful freshwater lake sits atop the Rift Valley at an astonishing 1884 meters above sea level.
 With its serene surrounding that is home to hundreds of distinct bird species and several wildlife, including zebras, giraffes, hippos, and elands, Lake Naivasha is a staple of Kenyan safaris in its own right.
 Unsurprisingly, there is an abundance of accommodation options to suit all budgets, and a variety of activities — from quintessential resorts to exquisite lodges featuring a variety of cottages, and even to the more traditional tented camps.
 Aside from the typical boating excursion around the lake, visitors can engage in a myriad of activities, such as Nature walks, horseback riding, and day tours to the nearby Hell’s Gate National Park and Crescent Island Sanctuary.